KPH (radio station): History

 The station dates back to the dawn of the radio era in the early years of the twentieth century when it began operations at the Palace Hotel in San Francisco, California, using the callsign "PH".
 Forced out by the 1906 San Francisco earthquake and fire, the station moved from one temporary site to another until it was acquired by the Radio Corporation of America (RCA) and relocated to Marin County.
-Subsequently, it was owned by MCI Communications and finally Globe Wireless, who still own the KPH operating license.
+Subsequently, it was owned by MCI Communications and finally Globe Wireless, which still owns the KPH operating license.

 Physical plant

 The receiving station and control point now occupy a classic white 1920s' Art Deco building on Sir Francis Drake Boulevard in the Point Reyes National Seashore whereas the similarly styled transmitter buildings are about 20 miles south at 37°54′52.32″N 122°43′30.26″W, near the town of Bolinas.
 The reason for siting the transmitters so far away from the receivers is that their powerful outgoing signals would make it difficult to hear weak incoming signals from faraway ships on the same frequency (or channel).
 Operators at the receiving site remotely control and key the transmitters by means of landlines connecting the two sites.

+The station site was listed on the National Register of Historic Places in 1989, with a boundary increase in 2025.